-- If "Partition reset" is Allowed and Enabled, then if "n" ("n" is set by the SO at the time the HSM is initialized) consecutive operator logon attempts fail, the module flags the event in the Partition User's account data, locks the Partition User and clears the volatile memory space.
-The SO must unlock the partition in order for the Partition User to resume operation. - If "Partition reset" is not Allowed or not Enabled, then if "n" consecutive Partition User logon attempts fail, the module will erase the partition.
+- 1. If "Partition reset" is Allowed and Enabled, then if "n" ("n" is set by the SO at the time the HSM is initialized) consecutive operator logon attempts fail, the module flags the event in the Partition User's account data, locks the Partition User and clears the volatile memory space.
+The SO must unlock the partition in order for the Partition User to resume operation. - 2.
+If "Partition reset" is not Allowed or not Enabled, then if "n" consecutive Partition User logon attempts via the physical trusted path fail, the module will erase the partition.
 The SO must delete and re-create the partition.
 Any objects stored in the partition, including private and secret keys, are permanently erased.